 How detailed does our research project description need to be at the time of application (e.g. number of surveys/focus groups, sample size, etc)?

 In general, the more detailed your research project description is in your team application, the better.

 IRL teams must focus their research and association action activities on one of two topic areas, or themes.
-For the third IRL cohort (beginning September 2018), the two topic areas are:
+For the fourth IRL cohort, the two topic areas are:

-Can you give us a sample project from Cohort 1 or Cohort 2?
+Can you give us a sample project from Cohorts 1, 2, or 3?

-Check out the IRL cohort 1 to learn more about our teams and their research projects.
-Please note that the research themes/topic areas for IRL Cohort 1 are:
+Check out our current fellows to learn more about our teams and their research projects.
+Please note that the research themes/topic areas for IRL Cohort 1 were: